Removing the mask -- reconstructing a scalar field on the sphere from a masked field: Numerical experiments

 By Parseval's theorem, minimising \eqref{eq:l2err} is equivalent to minimising $\|\widehat{a} - a\|^2_{L_2}$.
-The optimal value of $\nu$ is estimated via a grid search procedure over the values $\nu_0 = 10^{-15}; 1; 10; 10^2; 10^3; 10^4; 10^5$, then, for $\nu_0 = 10^{-15}$, zooming in to a finer grid For our particular experiments, we found that the optimal value for $\nu$ is $2\times 10^{-15}$ and the reconstructed fields have lower quality and the errors are larger than the QR factorisation approach.
+The optimal value of $\nu$ is estimated via a grid search procedure over the values $\nu_0 = 10^{-15}; 1; 10; 10^2; 10^3; 10^4; 10^5$, then, for $\nu_0 = 10^{-15}$, zooming in to a finer grid For our particular experiments, we found the optimal value of $\nu$ to be $2\times 10^{-15}$.
+However, the reconstructed fields obtained with this method were found to be consistently less accurate than those from the QR factorisation approach.
+For that reason the second approach was judged to be uncompetitive, and as a result the numerical results from this method are not reported.